alljoyn/extras-webdocs/docs/learn/base-services/onboarding/interface-14-02.md

 AllJoyn session established over the SoftAP link.

-This signal will be received only if the concurrency feature is supported by the onboardable.
+This signal will be received only if the concurrency feature is supported by the onboardee.

 ##Introspect XML